slidedrum/Blue-Prince-Notes/README.md

 # How to use
 This is intended for use with https://obsidian.md/.
 A free note taking application.
 Just download this repo as a zip, unzip it, and open it as a obsidian vault!

+You can view a (slightly buggy) web based version of this vault at https://my.flowershow.app/@slidedrum/Blue-Prince-Notes/

 Of course you could also just view it inside of GitHub directly, but then you won't get the fancy image imbeds and really nice links.

 # Caveats